 - Removing malware code or injected links from database tables

 You will want to make sure to remove the issue.
-Plugins like Wordfence and Full Find Infection Scanner do an excellent job of scanning your website.
+Plugins like Wordfence and FREE WordPress Infection Scanner Plugin do an excellent job of scanning your website.
 These scan for things that a lot of other security plugins fail to look for.

 Once you’ve scanned your site, and found all the malware files, you need to remove it.
 For pages with content injected links, you will probably have to go to each page or post, and manually remove the links or content that don’t belong.
 However, for those who aren’t code savvy, trying to decipher malware code from other code might be be intimidating, so you might want to hire a good security cleanup service to help with that.